Last Updated on September 13, 2023 by Eve Dawes

 - Google specific brand name e.g: Is Dawes Custom Cosmetics cruelty free?
 It is btw.
 Results will also normally tell you if they’re vegan and the year they went or were certified cruelty-free.

-The cruelty-free brand lists are organized alphabetically by the brand name so as long as you know the brand, you can refer to the list.
+The cruelty-free brand lists are organized alphabetically by the brand name.
+So as long as you know the cosmetic company name, you can refer to the list.
 You can also discover new brands this way.

 TIP: Check Leaping Bunny brands and logos regularly as brands are often added or taken off as their processing and where they sell changes.